ryanrhymes/panns/README.md

 ![Downloads](https://pypip.in/d/panns/badge.png "Downloads") . ![License](https://pypip.in/license/gensim/badge.png "License")

-*This version of PANNS generates random vectors beforehand, and save the actual vectors in the index file.
+*Note: This version of PANNS generates random vectors beforehand, and save the actual vectors in the index file.
 I keep this branch for the purpose of compatibility, but eventually, I will stop maintaining this branch.
 We should switch to seed branch eventually.*

 panns stands for "Python Approximate Nearest Neighbor Search", which is an optimized python library for searching [approximate k-nearest neighbors](http://en.wikipedia.org/wiki/Nearest_neighbor_search#Approximate_nearest_neighbor) in very high dimensional spaces.
 E.g. one typical use in semantic web is finding the most relevant documents in a big text corpus.
 Currently, panns supports two distance metrics: Euclidean and Angular (consine).
 For angular similarity, the dataset need to be normalized.